Development

 Adding a new demographic model

 A demographic model describes ancestral population sizes, split times, and migration rates.
 Misspecification of the model can generate unrealistic patterns of genetic variation that will affect downstream analyses.
 So, having at least one detailed demographic model is recommended for every species.
-A given species might have more than one demographic model, fit from different data or by different methods.
+A given species might have more than one demographic model, fit from different data or by different methods or different assumptions/parameters.

 What models are appropriate to add?